weoil/lynx-stack/packages/rspeedy/core/README.md

   </a>
 </p>

-The built tool for Lynx.
+The Rspack-based build tool for Lynx.

 ## Getting Started